Hit and Run Accident Solicitors — Scotland

 The time varies depending on the complexity of your case.
 Straightforward accident claims may be resolved within a few months, particularly if liability is accepted quickly and your injuries are minor.

 More complex claims, especially those involving liability disputes, extensive medical assessments, and special damages like brain injuries, may take longer to settle.
-Our lawyers for hit-and-run accidents will keep you informed throughout the process and secure your compensation as efficiently as possible.
+Our lawyers for hit-and-run accidents will keep you informed throughout the process and work to secure your compensation as efficiently as possible.

 Yes, you can still claim compensation, even if you have pre-existing medical conditions.
 The law recognises that accidents can worsen existing injuries or medical issues.
 Compensation will typically be awarded based on the extent to which the accident aggravated your condition.
 Our hit-and-run accident solicitors will collaborate with medical experts to assess the accident’s impact on your overall health and ensure you receive the correct compensation.

-Watermans is your expert hit-and-run lawyers in Scotland.
+Trust our expert hit-and-run lawyers in Scotland.

 Contact us today for straightforward legal advice on your accident compensation claim.